A faithful minister

 (Thomas Brooks, "The Unsearchable Riches of Christ")

-"Let the elders who rule well be accounted worthy of double honor, especially those who labor in the Word and doctrine."
-1 Timothy 5:17
+1 Timothy 5:17, "Let the elders who rule well be accounted worthy of double honor, especially those who labor in the Word and doctrine."

 Oh what an honor is it to a faithful minister, when he has . . .

-found them dead—but left them alive;
+found them dead--and left them alive;

 Oh, it is an honor to faithful ministers, when their people are like them . . .